-Table 5, which provides information about fund's financial history, is based on a single share outstanding throughout the periods shown.
-The table is part of the fund's financial statements, which are included in its annual report and are incorporated by reference into the Statement of Additional Information (available upon request).
-The total returns in the table represent the rate that an investor would have earned or lost on an investment in the fund (assuming reinvestment of all dividends and distributions and no payment of account or [if applicable] redemption fees).
-The financial statements in the annual report were audited by the fund's independent registered public accounting firm, PricewaterhouseCoopers LLP.
+Table 6, which provides information about each fund's financial history, is based on a single share outstanding throughout the periods shown.
+Each fund's section of the table is part of each fund's financial statements, which are included in its annual report and are incorporated by reference into the Statement of Additional Information (available upon request).
+The total returns in the table represent the rate that an investor would have earned or lost on an investment in each fund (assuming reinvestment of all dividends and distributions and no payment of account or [if applicable] redemption fees).
+The financial statements in the annual reports were audited by the funds' independent registered public accounting firm, PricewaterhouseCoopers LLP.